 Spinach

 Loaded with vitamin C, folic acid, and other B vitamins, spinach provides a substantial amount of protein when cooked.
 Add it to a lunch salad or wilt it for breakfast and your protein numbers quickly add up.
+Spinach is a universal ingredient.
+You can have it fresh in a salad, wilted for breakfast, baked in a frittata and even blended in a smoothie.
+The options are endless for this wonder-food.

 Brussels Sprouts